MYTRAFFIC/mytraffic.github.io/_posts/tech/2021-10-20-tech-and-product-organization.md

     - and we plan to create more as we start working on more new modules!
 - **platform teams** that are focused on providing data, algorithms and R&D supporting one or more JTBD.
 We currently have three of them:
-    - one for our *pedestrian flow* algorithm
+    - one for our *pedestrian flow* algorithm which aims at computing the number of pedestrians passing by a given address on a given week
-    - one for our *vehicle flow* algorithm
+    - one for our *vehicle flow* algorithm which aims at computing the number of… you guessed it… vehicles! passing by a given address on a given week
     - one team focused on data quality & monitoring

-Why make this distinction between user and platform teams you may ask?
+{% include question.html content="Why make this distinction between user and platform teams you may ask?
+Aren't you back to the initial situation with component teams, waterfall, and so on?" %}
-Aren't you back to the initial situation with component teams, waterfall, and so on?

 Very good question!
 In fact we realized that it did not make sense to try to smash together our data generation and data presentation activities in fully cross-functional (from R&D data scientists to web designers) teams.